 11. JOIN OUR FACEBOOK DISCUSSION GROUP

-As a professional learning community, we aspire to give information and create teachers discussion online that requires continuous improvement, promotes collective responsibility, and supports alignment of individual, team, school, and school system goals.
+As a professional learning community, we aspire to give information and create teachers discussion online that requires continuous improvement, promotes collective responsibility, and supports the alignment of individual, team, school, and school system goals.

 - An Open Letter to DepEd Secretary Leonor Magtolis Briones